 You may be entitled to seek compensation for medical bills, loss of income, pain, and suffering, and more.
 Contact our Stuart, FL law offices to discuss the legal options that might be available to you following the abuse and neglect of your loved one.
 The next steps are very important.
 Let Shiner Law Group help you with your animal bite injury case today.

-Were You Injured In An Animal Attack In Stuart?
+Were You Injured By An Animal Bite In Stuart?

 - Nearly 1,000 Americans are brought to the ER every day for injuries inflicted by dogs?